 30 years of fighting and winning to protect your benefits

-2012 – Kept the cut in Social Security COLAs and an increase in the Medicare eligibility age out of the fiscal cliff bill, and defeated efforts to continue the two-year-old Social Security payroll tax holiday that was undermining the Social Security system.
+2013 — Prevented a Social Security Cost-of-Living Adjustment (COLA) cut and an increase in the Medicare eligibility age from being written into the fiscal cliff bill, and defeated efforts to continue the two-year-old Social Security payroll tax holiday that was undermining the Social Security system.

-2012 – Kept a proposal to increase Medicare premiums out of the bill to extend the Social Security Payroll Tax Holiday.
+2012 — Stopped a proposal to increase Medicare premiums from becoming part of legislation to extend the Social Security payroll tax holiday.

-2011 — Helped win the battle to save traditional Medicare from the House Budget Committee Chairman’s dangerous proposal to privatize the program which would benefit insurance companies, at your expense, and make it harder for seniors to choose their own doctor and cut prescription drug, preventive care and nursing home benefits.
+2011 — Helped win the battle to save traditional Medicare from the House Budget Committee Chairman’s dangerous proposal to privatize the program, which would benefit insurance companies at your expense, make it harder for seniors to choose their own doctor and cut prescription drug, preventive care and nursing home benefits.

 2011 — Protected Social Security and Medicare funds from being cut by a Balanced Budget Constitutional Amendment for the third time in over a decade.
 Our vast grassroots opposition helped turn the tide against this harmful amendment.